Creating Beautiful Mundo: A Look Behind-the-Scenes

 When Beautiful Mundo was barely more than an idea, I had a different name for it.
 I simply called it "my project."
 It was a dream, a collection of hopes and beliefs I had gathered in my mind.
 The journey that creating this "project" took me on was so incredible, so unexpected, and so deeply touched my heart, that calling this project of mine Beautiful Mundo was the only name that felt right.

-In the middle of 2020, during some of the darkest times we have collectively faced in recent history, I couldn't help but be filled with a sense of connectedness, appreciation, and admiration for our Earth and all living things on it.
-We truly do live in a Beautiful World.
+In the middle of 2020, during some of the most isolating times we have collectively faced in recent history, I couldn't help but be filled with a sense of connectedness, appreciation, and admiration.
+We truly do live in a beautiful world.
 A world full of beautiful people, cultures, and languages.

 A big part of what so deeply touched me while creating Beautiful Mundo, was the people that I connected with, the intimate editing process we went through together, and the friendships that blossomed out of our work.
 I was connecting with people living in Guatemala, Argentina, Chile, Mexico, Venezuela, Colombia, and Spain, at a time when I wasn't even leaving the house to say hi to my best friend and closest neighbor!
 How lucky are we to live in a time when this is a possibility?